GauthierLigot/dagnelie/README.md

 allometric equations fitted by [Dagnelie et al. (2013)](http://hdl.handle.net/2268/155356)

 Warning : This package is still under development.
-A new package Gcuber is also under development.
+A new package GCuber is also under development.

 Dagnelie et al proposed three form of tarif function, i.e. to predict the stem merchantable volume of a tree (stem section with girth \< 22